diage/CodariCore/README.md

 ---------------
 : Bugs to fix :
 ---------------
-Objective Spawners needs to add points
-Random Spawnable groups need to be creatable
+Objective Spawners needs to add points //Potentially fixed - Needs tested Random Spawnable groups need to be creatable
-Sprinting dilemma needs figured out
-Death needs handled
+Sprinting dilemma needs figured out //Changing how skills function Death needs handled
 Player leave needs handled
-Preventing interacting with inventory needs applied Fix spawn location of objectives fix Role Switch Object placement problem
+Preventing interacting with inventory needs applied Fix spawn location of objectives //Done fix Role Switch Object placement problem
 Figure out the correct time to name an arena
+Figure out about making things not stack.
+(Currently item spawners will stack and give you a bunch of stuff) Traps appear to be spamming the console when created

 ---------------
     : QOL :